Score-Based Density Estimation from Pairwise Comparisons: Belief density as a tempered marginal winner density

 With our theoretical framework in place, we analyze the relationship between the belief density $p$ and the MWD $p_{w}$ in terms of tempering fields for RUM models with utility $\log p$.
 We prove our main results for both the Bradley–Terry model and the exponential RUM, with $W \sim \text{Gumbel}(0, s)$ and $W \sim \text{Exp}(s)$.
 The treatment of the latter RUM is deferred to Appendix~\ref{appendix_expRUM}.

 To facilitate theoretical analysis, with no loss of generality, we assume a uniform sampling distribution $\lambda$ throughout this section, to remove the tilting of MWD $p_w(\x)$.
-We then address a non-uniform $\lambda$ by reparametrizing the space so that it becomes uniform on a hypercube.
+We then address a non-uniform $\lambda$ by reparameterizing the space so that it becomes uniform on a hypercube.
+The invariance of the RUM under the space reparameterizing is derived in Appendix \ref{appendix_space_reparametrization}.
 The diffusion model is trained in the transformed space, and the generated samples are mapped back to the original space with the inverse transformation.
 We use the Rosenblatt transformation, which requires the conditional distribution functions of $\lambda$~\citep{rosenblatt1952remarks}, here assumed to be either known (e.g., when $\lambda$ is Gaussian) or numerically approximated.
 Other transformations, e.g. ones based on copulas or normalizing flows trained on samples from $\lambda$ (i.e., the combined data of winners and losers), could be used as well.

 Under the following assumptions, a tempering field exists between the belief density and the MWD:

 \begin{assumption} $\text{supp}(p) \subseteq \text{supp}(\lambda)$. \end{assumption}

 \begin{assumption} $\lambda$ is a uniform density over $\mathcal{X}$. \end{assumption}